SmartCGMS/education-adventure/README.md

 The DiaGotchi software and its components are distributed under MIT license.
 See attached LICENSE file for full licencing information.

-The SmartCGMS software architecture and its components are distributed under a GPLv3 license.
+The SmartCGMS software architecture and its components are distributed under Apache version 2 license.
 Detailed licensing information could be found on the [official website](https://diabetes.zcu.cz/smartcgms).

 |![University of West Bohemia](https://www.zcu.cz/en/assets/logo.svg)|![Department of Computer Science and Engineering](https://www.kiv.zcu.cz/site/documents/verejne/katedra/dokumenty/dcse-logo-barevne.png)|